-Regular vaginal intercourse helps keep the vaginal tissues elastic and strong, which can make vaginal cuts and tears less likely.
+Regular vaginal intercourse helps keep the vaginal tissues strong and moist, which can make vaginal cuts and tears less likely.

-To prevent cuts and injuries while trimming or shaving pubic hair, the American Academy of Dermatology suggest:
+To prevent cuts and injuries while trimming or shaving pubic hair, the American Academy of Dermatology suggests:

 - avoiding distractions and not letting the mind wander while shaving

 - wetting the skin and hair before shaving